fbpx

 Base Camp Accommodation

-For those travelling from afar, or those not wanting to be rushed on day 1 or 4, we have a range of accommodation options at the Cedar Falls Base Camp.
+For those traveling from afar, or those not wanting to be rushed on day 1 or 4, we have a range of accommodation options at the Cedar Falls Base Camp.
 Put your feet up, take a rewarding hot shower, relive your hike with your group and then fall asleep knowing you will awake in beauty of the Baviaans.

 Want some time out with your partner – alone – after 4 days of hiking with 10 other people – stay at one of our romantic cottages.